 - However they don't trigger long enough.
 E.g. a strip of 2 inches will trigger for about 1 second as the engine moves, which might not be enough to be detected in time.
 Too much potential for NCE or JMRI to miss it depending on their own scan timing.

 - The length will depend on the shape of the engine's under body.

 Other solutions to try:

 - 2- Run it in "face to face" instead of bouncing mode.
-Experimental test show that distance can be around up to 7 cm that way.
-Sideways, distance was about 2 cm max.
+Experimental tests show that distance can be around up to 7 cm that way.
+Sideways, the distance was about 2 cm max.

 - Idea is to have a relay box on the side modified with the emitter pointing to the track.
 Initial tests show that the receiver would have to be mounted slanted towards the emitter, not straight up and proper alignment is going to be tricky.

 - The sensor will work in "reverse", being on when not occupied and off when occupied.

 - 3- Use multiple emitters mounted between ties to get a more powerful illumination.

 - Will ruin the "stealth" mode, may look bulky.

 - 4- Use another IR sensor with a more powerful emitter.